utilitywarehouse/design-systems/packages/web-ui/README.md

 Please have a look at [the documentation we have in Storybook](https://uw-web-ui.vercel.app/?path=/docs/web-ui-introduction--documentation) for how to get started using this library.

-Please note the need for the UW fontsource library, and the Web UI `ThemeProvider` component.
+Please note the need for the `@utilitywarehouse/fontsource` library, and the Web UI `ThemeProvider` component.
+We also recommend using the `@utilitywarehouse/css-reset` package.